 No later than the first semester of the junior year (60-75 earned hours), a student must submit a plan for degree completion to his or her advisor.
-Based on the completion of a degree completion plan approved by the advisor, a student will be designated as "Prospective Graduate" ("PG") with the number "4", "3", "2", or "1" to indicate the number of semesters remaining until graduation.
+Based on the completion of a degree completion plan approved by the advisor, a student will be designated as a "Prospective Graduate" ("PG") with the number "4", "3", "2", or "1" to indicate the number of semesters remaining until graduation.
 A student designated as "PG-3", for example, has an approved degree plan showing that he or she is in the third semester before graduation.
 The degree plan remains valid only if the student communicates at least one time each semester with the advisor to review the student's progress.

-Students are eligible to apply for graduation once they achieve PG-2 status (90 or more credit hours).
-The Curriculum Planning Guide and Degree Audit Worksheet, signed by the Advisor, must be attached to the Application for Graduation.
+Students are eligible to apply for graduation once they have achieved 90 or more credit hours.
+The webbased CAPP Degree Evaluation printout or the departmental Curriculum Planning Guide and Degree Audit Worksheet, signed by the Advisor, must be attached to the Application for Graduation.

-The student must make payment of the graduation fee to the Cashier's Office, and submit the completed application for graduation with all signatures, degree plan, and copy of the receipt of payment to the Office of the Registrar.
+The student must make payment of the graduation fee to the Cashier's Office, and submit the completed application for graduation with all signatures, a signed CAPP Degree Evaluation or departmental Curriculum Planning Guide and Degree Worksheet, as well as a copy of the receipt of payment to the Office of the Registrar.
 Prospective graduates for Spring Commencement in May must apply for graduation by September 30 of the previous year.
 Prospective graduates for the next Winter Commencement in December must apply for graduation by June 30 of the same year.
 The university assumes no responsibility for making special adjustments for students who file late applications for graduation.
+The university cannot guarantee that names of students who file late applications will appear in the Commencement booklet or the Honors supplement.

 Candidates who do not file an application for graduation automatically void their candidacy for that particular graduation and must apply for the next graduation.
-Candidates who fail to meet graduation requirements by the designated dates automatically void their candidacy for that particular graduation and must re-submit their application for graduation, though no additional graduation fee will be required.
+Candidates who fail to meet graduation requirements by the designated dates automatically void their candidacy for that particular graduation and must re-submit their application for graduation, though no additional graduation fee will be required if they are reapplying within one calendar year.